 This is being reported as a bug rather than a feature request, as it is a usability issue.

-#2 Updated by Harry Clarke almost 6 years ago
+#2 Updated by Harry Clarke over 6 years ago

 I am not sure exactly which option you are referring to.